-If you tick an amber answer to any of the following questions you are not automatically ruled out from becoming a Police Officer, but your application may need to be checked by the vetting department before proceeding; you are advised to email vetting@thamesvalley.pnn.police.uk at the earliest opportunity.
+If you tick an amber answer to any of the following questions you are not automatically ruled out from becoming a Police Officer, but your application may need to be checked by the recruitment department before proceeding.
+As such you are advised to seek advice from the recruitment team at the earliest opportunity.

-Section 2 Questions Yes No Vetting Questions: In answering these questions, please include 'spent convictions' un Rehabilitation of Offenders Act, and traffic convictions (other than parking fines). e Have you ever been cautioned or convicted of a criminal offence?
+Question Yes No Vetting Questions: In answering these questions, please include 'spent convictions' under the Rehabilitation of Offenders Act, and traffic convictions (other than parking fines).
+Have you ever been cautioned or convicted of a criminal offence not listed in Section 1?
+Have you ever been involved in any other criminal investigation?
 Have you been charged or summonsed for an offence that has not yet been dealt with?
-Have you ever been a suspect in any offences where vulnerable were targeted (including characteristics relating to gender, race or sexual orientation)?
-Have you ever been a suspect in any offences motivated by hate or discrimination?
-Have you ever been a suspect in any offences relating to domestic abuse?
-Have you ever been a suspect in any offences relating to dishonesty?
-Have you ever been a suspect in any offences relating to corrupt practice?
-Have you ever been a suspect in any offences relating to violence?
-Have you been charged or summonsed for an offence that has not yet been dealt with?
-Are you currently subject to an Individual Voluntary Agreement (IVA)?
 Do you have any relative or associate (including co-resident) who you know or have reason to believe has criminal convictions (excluding traffic convictions), OR is engaged in criminal activities, OR is a person who associates regularly with such persons?

-Section 2 Questions continued Yes No In the last three years, have you spent any continuous period of over one month outside of the UK?
-Time spent abroad may not be a bar to recruitment however you may be asked to supply certificates of good conduct from the local police authorities of the countries you have visited.
+In the last three years, have you spent any continuous period of over one month outside of the UK?
+Time spent abroad is unlikely to be a bar to recruitment however you may be asked to supply certificates of good conduct from the local police authorities of the countries you have visited.
 From experience this may take some time and involve some cost to you.
-We reserve the right to ask for certificates from any of the other countries visited if necessary.
-If you have not held residency in the UK for at least 12 months within the last 3 years, we will not be able to process an application from you.
 Do you intend on continuing with any other employment for hire or gain or any other business interest when you apply to become a police officer?
-This is unlikely to be a bar to recruitment (unless there is a conflict of interest) however you will need to complete a business interest application form once recruited.
 Do you or your spouse (unless separated) or close relative living with you have a financial interest in any license or permit relating to liquor, betting or gaming or the regulation of places of entertainment?
-This is unlikely to be a bar to recruitment however you will need to complete a business interest application form once recruited.
 Do you have any tattoos or piercings?
 Tattoos (or piercings) are not a bar to appointment, however, some tattoos (or piercings) could potentially offend members of the public or colleagues, or could bring discredit to the Police Service - it depends on their size, nature, location and sometimes on the extent.
 Do you have a full manual UK or EEA driving licence?
 If not, this is required before a formal offer.
 Is your Body Mass Index (BMI) between 18 and 30?
 This can be determined if you know your weight and your height.
 The actual calculation is your weight (in kilograms) divided by your height (in metres squared).
 Guidance and easy to use charts on how to calculate your BMI can be found on the NHS website.
 You cannot have a medical appointment or fitness test if your BMI (or body fat percentage) is outside the acceptable range.